xbeat/Machine-Learning/README.md

 Duplicates in Pandas DataFrames can significantly impact data analysis by skewing results and leading to incorrect conclusions.
 This presentation will explore methods to identify and remove duplicates, ensuring data integrity and accuracy in your analysis.

+## Docker Container Lifecycle Management

+Docker Container Lifecycle Management

+Docker containers follow a well-defined lifecycle from creation to termination.
+Understanding container states and transitions is crucial for effective container orchestration and management in production environments.
+The lifecycle API enables programmatic control over containers.

 ## Mastering Tuples in Python

 Introduction to Tuples in Python